networkservicemesh/networkservicemesh/README.md

 See [/docs/BUILD.md](/docs/BUILD.md) for build instructions.

+Note: The Network Service Mesh project uses [Dependabot](https://dependabot.com/) to manage dependencies.
+Dependabot pushes out dependency updates to ensure our dependencies remain current and we're not stuck with code with known vulnerabilities.

 ## Getting Involved

 We encourage discussion on our mailing list and IRC channel and accept pull requests.